mmertsock/mmertsock.github.io/_posts/2016-01-01-retrospective-2015.markdown

 ## My favorite experiences

-Pre-dawn climbs led by [Ben Murphy][] at Hi Tor and Bristol ski trails, chasing the sunrise to a hilltop with friends, racing the sunset at Twisted Branch, marking the [Mighty Mosquito][MM99] race course in the night and checking it at 5 AM, a quiet midnight group run on the winter solstice.
+Early morning group runs under the starlight, pre-dawn climbs led by [Ben Murphy][] at Hi Tor and Bristol ski trails, chasing the sunrise to a hilltop with friends, racing the sunset at Twisted Branch, marking the [Mighty Mosquito][MM99] race course in the night and checking it at 5 AM, a quiet midnight group run on the winter solstice.

 Stupid amounts of running in the snow and cold, and learning to like it.
 Frigid Finger Lakes Trail explorations with Jason.
 Swimming in waist-deep snow in multiple TrailsRoc group runs.
 Bloody shins from wearing shorts in ice-crusted March snow.
 Idiotic winter hill climbing at [Canadice Lake][].
 Snowshoe running and racing!
 Spelling out a 1,500 ft long snow [valentine][] to Valerie on snowshoes in a corn field.
 Elated to finally see a patch of bare dirt on a spring equinox run.